Kurt Warner’s story from working at a supermarket to becoming a Super Bowl-winning quarterback also includes an inspirational love story.

 As The Marines website notes, Brenda left the Marines in January 1990 on a hardship discharge.

-2. Her Son Zachary Is Legally Blind After Her Ex-Husband Dropped Him at 4 Months Old
+2. Her Son Zachary Is Legally Blind After Her Ex-Husband Dropped Him When He Was 4 Months Old

-When Zachary was four months old, Brenda’s ex-husband dropped him on his head by accident.
-His doctor told Brenda that he might die, but she was determined to do the best for her son.
+When Zachary was 4 months old, Brenda’s ex-husband dropped him on his head by accident.
+His doctor told Brenda that her son might die, but she was determined to do the best for her son.
 Zack is handicapped and partially blind, but he survived.

 “Many people said this was a great idea but not in my backyard, but Glendale said ‘yes!’
 This is such a beautiful community,” Brenda told AZ Central.
 The Warners raised $3 million in funds to build the house, which opened this year.